enormandeau/barque/README.md

 have been found or that a proportion of the reads have not been identified, either because the sequenced species are absent from the database or because the sequences have the exact same distance from two or more sequences in the database.
-In these cases, you will need to create a list of unwanted species to be later removed from the database or download additional sequences for the non-annotated species from NCBI to add them to the database.
-Once the database has been improved, simply run the last part of the pipeline while using this new database by making sure you have `SKIP_DATA_PREP=1` in your config file.
+In these cases, you will need to remove unwanted species from the database or download additional sequences for the non-annotated species from NCBI to add them to it.
+Once the database has been improved, simply run the last part of the pipeline again while using this new database.
+You can have `SKIP_DATA_PREP=1` in your config file to avoid repeating the initial data preparation steps of **Barque**.
 You may need to repeat this step again until you are satisfied with the completeness of the results.

 NOTE: You should provide justifications in your publications if you decide to remove some species from the database.